-In May 1950 the World Health Organization recommended the following definition of fetal death be adopted for international use (National Office of Vital Statistics, 1950):
+In May 1950 the World Health Organization recommended the following definition of fetal death be adopted for international use:

-Death prior to the complete expulsion or extraction from its mother of a product of conception. irrespective of the duration of pregnancy; the death is indicated by the fact that after such separation. the fetus does not breathe or show any other evidence of life such as beating of the heart, pulsation of the umbilical cord, or definite movement of voluntary muscles.
+Death prior to the complete expulsion or extraction from its mother of a product of conception. irrespective of the duration of pregnancy; the death is indicated by the fact that after such separation, the fetus does not breathe or show any other evidence of life such as beating of the heart, pulsation of the umbilical cord, or definite movement of voluntary muscles (22).

-The term "fetal death" was defined on an all-inclusive basis to end confusion arising, from use of such terms as stillbirth, abortion, and miscarriage.
+The term "fetal death" was defined on an all-inclusive basis to end confusion arising from use of such terms as stillbirth, abortion, and miscarriage.

 Shortly thereafter, this definition of fetal death was adopted by the National Center for Health Statistics as the nationally recommended standard.
-Currently all registration areas except Puerto Rico have definitions similar to the standard definition.
+Currently all registration areas except Puerto Rico have definitions similar to the standard definition (23).
 Puerto Rico has no formal definition.
-(For definitions used by the States and registration areas, see NCHS (1981)).

-As another step toward increasing the comparability of data on fetal deaths for different countries, the World Health Organization recommended that for statistical purposes fetal deaths be classified as early, intermediate, and late.
+As another step toward increasing the comparability of data on fetal deaths for different countries, the World Health Organization recommended that for statistical purposes fetal ۰.

+deaths be classified as early, intermediate, and late.
 These groups are defined as follows: